alhardy/app-metrics-docs/README.md

 # App Metrics 2.0 Documentation Site

-Is now using Hugo for site generation, you can find the source [here](https://github.com/AppMetrics/Docs.V2.Hugo).
+Now using Hugo for site generation, you can find the source [here](https://github.com/AppMetrics/Docs.V2.Hugo).
 This repo no longer hosts the documentation site, it has moved to netlify.